 1. Start a Blog

 Blogging is a great frugal hobby to try.
 You don’t have to spend very much money to get started with your own website.
-You can buy your domain name and get started with your own hosting plan for about $50-60/year.
+You can buy your own domain and get started with your inexpensive hosting plans for less than $50-60/year.

 2. Fill Out Online Surveys